Managing Objects

 If you enable versioning, you can specify prefixes to exclude from versioning.

-You must configure replication, locking, and versioning options at the time of bucket creation.
+You can configure locking and versioning options only when you create the bucket.
 You cannot change these settings for the bucket later.